Academic Success & Campus Support Services

 and writing.
 They also specialize in helping those that are on

-In addition, throughout the semester you will find workshops tailored to the specific needs of graduate students.
+Throughout the semester you will find workshops tailored to the specific needs of graduate students.
 Topics may included: Graduate Level Writing, Reading for Meaning, Time Management, Research Strategies, and Citation v.
 Plagiarism.

 Counseling Services and Student Health